jeffwilcox/jeffwilcox.blog/_posts/2018-04-05-seattle-network.md

 ---

 In Seattle we're spoiled in multi-family residential buildings thanks to affordable symmetric 1000 Mbps Internet, served by a great regional network.

 It's been an interesting journey improving my home network over the past few years after purchasing my apartment, evolving from the rotating Asus-Linksys-Apple-Cisco network tech of the day at home to finally making the jump and adopting Ubiquiti Networks equipment in 2016.

-After 2 years with Ubiquiti Networks equipment (18 months on their UniFi platform), I'm a huge fan, as evidenced through the build-outs I've done at home, encouraged friends and family to make, and yeah, my Twitter feed.
-Decoupling routing and wireless access points at home was a big win for me and I cannot be happier other than a few small issues such as IPv6 support.
+After 2 years with Ubiquiti Networks equipment (18 months on their UniFi platform), I'm a huge fan, as evidenced through the build-outs I've done at home, our building, encouraging friends and family, and yeah, my Twitter feed.
+Decoupling routing and wireless access points at home was a big win for me and I cannot be happier.

-This post will be much too long and full of unoptimized large images.
+This post will be much too long, full of unoptimized large images, and partially humblebrag.
 I hope to cover:

 - the Pacific Northwest Iternet connectivity and gigabit scene
 - the microwave tech that enables many condo and apartment buildings to be served by Wave G (a.k.a.
 CondoInternet) and other ISPs